 These are the newer typer sphygmomanometers that became popular in the past decade or so.
 They’re typically not used by medical professionals although they are very popular for home use.

-Accurate, easy to use, and they don’t require any skill or training to get a blood pressure measurement.
+- They don’t require any skill or training to use

 Which Sphygmomanometer Should You Buy?